-Explore relational database concepts and the use of Structure Query Language while working within a Database Management System (DBMS).
+Explore relational database concepts and the use of Structured Query Language while working within a Database Management System (DBMS).
 Design, build and query a relational database and its tables.
 Manipulate a DBMS using concepts such as stored procedures and triggers.
 (Prerequisite: Completion of or concurrent enrollment in 890-101 College 101)

 Design, develop and publish a web site using industry standard software with an introduction to the code being produced by the software.
 Enhance web sites using advanced techniques with web forms, media queries and responsive design.
 Credit for Prior Learning Available